What are you searching for?

 Eastern Suburbs of Sydney

-Suburbs like Paddington, Woollahra, and Double Bay have numerous streets with jacaranda trees that create a picturesque scene.
+Suburbs like Paddington, Woollahra, and Double Bay have numerous streets lined with jacaranda trees, creating a picturesque scene.

 The University of Sydney

-The campus of the University of Sydney features many jacaranda trees, and the Quadrangle in particular is a popular spot for visitors to admire the blooms.
+The University of Sydney campus features many jacaranda trees, and the Quadrangle, in particular, is a popular spot for visitors to admire the blooms.

 Camperdown Memorial Rest Park